Kmar0633/bookstore/Readme.md

 The web page will show the user a list of books that are under eighteen as shown in the age group column.
 Details of the books such as its authors, title, book cover image and url are shown  in the list.
 The profile and book cover images are retrieved from the aws s3 server and correspond to each user and book through the user id and book id in the html files and the django database.
+Uploading the book cover image and profile image will send the photos to the aws s3 server.
 To upload and change the profile image of the user, click choose file to select the image and click upload to upload the image.
 As shown, only books that are under eighteen are shown to kid customers.

 ## adult customer page